eastriverlee/LLM.swift/README.md

 # LLM.swift
-`LLM.swift` is a simple, and readable library which lets you locally interact with LLMs with ease for macOS, iOS, visionOS, watchOS, tvOS.
+`LLM.swift` is a simple, and readable library which lets you locally interact with LLMs with ease for macOS, iOS, visionOS, watchOS, and tvOS.

 ![screenshot](./Screenshot.png)